 These are principles that I have developed through my professional practice and pedagogy and draw on Mitchell’s idea that the Event is the moment where a character’s Objective changes.

 Mitchell clearly states that one should “be careful you do not mistake a subject change for an event.”
 Bella Merlin echoes this, writing “it’s not very helpful to have too many divisions.
 While your urge may be to mark every single change in the subject-matter, these changes may simply be little diversions in a larger current which is surging the action forward, rather than a complete break in the flow of a scene.”
 This is a point that we need to reiterate frequently to our students.
 I sometimes resort to proposing principles such as that there are unlikely to be more than three events in two pages of dialogue.
 There are clearly exceptions to this principle: there is a scene in Act Four of Ibsen’s Hedda Gabler between Hedda and Tesman where the Events come thick and fast, for example.
 However, this principle can help the students avoid the temptation to put too many Events in.
-When they do, it can make a scene feel somewhat jittery and detract from the Events that are really important and should be the focus of the scene.
+When they do, it can make a scene feel somewhat jittery and detract from the Events that are really important and which should be the focus of the scene.
 We have discussed identifying Events; let us now turn to the process of naming them.

 Naming Events and Bits